 The operator has conducted a series of re-vegetation test plots to evaluate various soil treatments and to determine what soil and seed combinations will be best for successful re-vegetation.
 One of these test plots is located in a flat area southeast of the WMSA, called the Yeager Site.
 A second re-vegetation test plot has been established on the north-facing slope in the EMSA to evaluate various soil treatments necessary for re-vegetation of slopes in this area.
 Test plots of different re-vegetation treatments in the EMSA also appear to be yielding good results.
-These test plots have run for five years and the mine operator biologist is preparing a final report.
-The mine operator anticipates that the final test plot report will be submitted to the County by the end of 2013.
+These test plots have run for five years and the mine operator biologist is preparing a final report for submittal to the County.